-Crime data for UNO and UNMC Campuses as well as other educational agencies can be found at http://ope.ed.gov/security/

-The daily crime and fire log is available from the public safety business offices on UNO and UNMC campuses during normal business hours.
+Crime data for UNO as well as other educational agencies can be found at http://ope.ed.gov/security/ The daily crime and fire log is available from the public safety business office during normal business hours.

-Elements of the Clery Act
+Elements of Clery Act

-Arrests and Referrals for disciplinary action.

-The University is also required to report arrests or referrals for campus disciplinary action regarding Violation of Weapons, Drug Abuse and Liquor Laws, even if an arrest was not made.
-This does not include violations of University policies if there was no violation of the law.
+Arrests and Referrals for Disciplinary Action The University is also required to report arrests or referrals for campus disciplinary action regarding Violation of Weapons, Drug Abuse and Liquor Laws, even if an arrest was not made.
+This does not include violations of

+University policies if there was no violation of the law.